Main Directorate of Intelligence (Ukraine)

+Unlike the intelligence agencies of many countries, the HUR is not restricted to intelligence-gathering but also carries out military operations.

 History

 The agency was established from the existing intelligence assets of the Kyiv, Odesa and Carpathian military districts of the Soviet Armed Forces and its Main Intelligence Directorate (GRU), following the dissolution of the Soviet Union and the independence of Ukraine.

 The Intelligence Directorate of the General Headquarters of the Armed Forces of Ukraine was established in February 1992.
 Based on a presidential decree issued on September 7, 1992, the Strategic Military Intelligence Directorate of the Ministry of Defence was created.
 The existence of two separate agencies with similar responsibilities, and reporting to different authorities, hampered the development of an effective military intelligence system.

 On July 6, 1993, the Decree of the President of Ukraine ordered the merging of the two agencies to form the Main Military Intelligence Directorate of the Ministry of Defence.
 It was renamed the Main Intelligence Directorate of the Ministry of Defense of Ukraine, or Defence Intelligence of Ukraine (DIU) for short, on April 4, 1994.

-In 2016 President Petro Poroshenko changed the GUR emblem.
-It was now an owl holding a sword directed against Russia with the new motto "The wise will rule over the stars".
-Moscow was outraged by the new emblem.

-On March 22, 2001, the Ukrainian parliament (Rada) ratified the Law of Ukraine “On Intelligence Agencies of Ukraine”.
-The HUR MOU was given the status of special government authority.
+On March 22, 2001, the Ukrainian parliament (Rada) ratified the Law of Ukraine "On Intelligence Agencies of Ukraine".
+The HUR was given the status of special government authority.

+On August 18, 2021, HUR special forces moved on Il-76MDs from the 25th Transport Aviation Brigade of the Ukrainian Air Force and flew to Kabul with the mission of evacuating citizens of Ukraine and foreigners during the 2021 Kabul airlift.
+In total, the aircraft of the brigade made six flights and transported more than 700 citizens of different countries.
+Special forces went to Kabul three times a day to find and bring citizens who were to be evacuated to the Kabul airport.

+On September 20, 2023, CNN reported that Ukrainian special forces were likely behind multiple attacks on Wagner-backed Rapid Support Forces (RSF) forces in Sudan, using DJI Mavic 3 and first-person view (FPV) drones.
+In May 2023, HUR Chief Kyrylo Budanov vowed to "destroy Russian war criminals anywhere in the world, wherever they are."
+In March 2024, reports confirmed that HUR operators from the "Timur" unit were actively fighting Wagner and RSF in Sudan.

+On January 30, 2024, the DIU received a Snatch Land Rover SUV for its personnel from volunteers of the British-Ukrainian society "Driving Ukraine".

+On 2 May 2025, a Ukrainian HUR MAGURA V5 naval drone shot down a Russian Su-30 using a R-73 missile, 50 km west of Novorossiysk.
+The crew of two ended up in the Black Sea, where a civilian ship later recovered them.
+HUR claimed it was the first time a maritime drone shot down an aircraft.